Skip to main content

 Quick Wins

-Daily drilling reports are rich in operational context but are typically written in unstructured language using technical shorthand and inconsistent terminology.
-LLMs trained or prompted on domain-specific language can now extract NPT-related events with high accuracy.
+Daily drilling reports contain operational context in unstructured language with technical shorthand and inconsistent terminology.
+Large language models trained on domain-specific language can extract NPT-related events with high accuracy.

 Example

-KCA Deutag implemented a system that classified over 3 million DDR entries into standardized categories such as “waiting on cement,” “equipment failure,” and “rig-related downtime.”
-The initiative covered 91% of their rig fleet across land and offshore operations.
-Results were integrated into a performance dashboard, revealing untracked inefficiencies and enabling early interventions in drilling plans.
+KCA Deutag implemented a system classifying over 3 million DDR entries into categories such as "waiting on cement," "equipment failure," and "rig-related downtime," covering 91% of their rig fleet across land and offshore operations.
+Results integrated into a performance dashboard revealed untracked inefficiencies and enabled early drilling plan interventions.

-• Uses historical text data, no need for real-time feeds
+• Uses historical text data, no real-time feeds required

 • Proven over 90% classification accuracy

-• Helps uncover “invisible lost time” not captured by structured fields
+• Uncovers "invisible lost time" not captured by structured fields

 • Supports pattern recognition and process optimization across multiple wells

-The main risks include inconsistent data quality in daily reports, which can affect model accuracy, and user skepticism toward auto-generated classifications.
-If the model lacks transparency or adaptability to local reporting styles, adoption may stall.
-There’s also a need for clear labeling standards, especially when events span multiple categories or multiple crews/providers.
+Inconsistent DDR data quality affects model accuracy; user skepticism toward auto-generated classifications; lack of transparency or adaptability to local reporting styles may stall adoption.
+Clear labeling standards are essential, especially when events span multiple categories or involve multiple crews.

 Anomaly Detection in Surface Rig Data

-Drilling dysfunctions often present as subtle deviations in sensor trends, such as unexpected changes in hookload, torque or standpipe pressure.
-Lightweight anomaly detection models can flag these patterns before they escalate into NPT incidents.
+Drilling dysfunctions manifest as subtle sensor deviations in hookload, torque, or standpipe pressure.
+Lightweight anomaly detection models flag patterns before escalating into NPT incidents.

 Example

-SPE case study (e.g., SPE-220725-PA) demonstrates the successful application of unsupervised models to time-series data for early detection of pressure anomalies associated with stuck pipe and mud losses.
-These systems were integrated with an existing network of sensors (EDR feed) and used to support real-time monitoring dashboards.
+An SPE case study (SPE-220725-PA) demonstrated unsupervised model application to time-series data for early pressure-anomaly detection associated with stuck pipe and mud losses.
+Systems integrated with existing sensor networks (EDR feed) and supported real-time monitoring dashboards.

-• No major IT integration; outputs can feed directly into Excel or existing visualization tools
+• No major IT integration; outputs feed directly to Excel or existing visualization tools

 • Enables proactive responses to developing dysfunctions